-Mountain devil, Thorny lizard, Thorny dragon, moloch
+Mountain devil, Thorny lizard, Thorny dragon, moloch, Moloch

 Thorny devils lead a solitary life and are active during the day.
 They live in burrows that they dig themselves and don't travel far from their shelters.
 Thorny devils are not territorial and their home ranges can overlap with other individuals.
 They usually remain active in March-May and in August-December.
-From January to February and in June-July, Thorny devils hibernate in their burrows.
+From January to February and from June-July, Thorny devils hibernate in their burrows.
 In order to defend themselves from predators, these little creatures use their hard sharp spines that dissuade attacks by predators by making them difficult to swallow.
 They also roll themselves into a ball when they feel threatened by lowering their head between their front legs, presenting their "false head".
 This usually confuses predators and they attack the knob instead of the real head of Thorny devils.

 Thorny devils are carnivores (insectivores).
 They feed mainly on ants and often eat thousands of these insects in one day.

 Thorny devils mate from August to December.
-During this time males try to attract females with the help of display that involves head bobbing and waving their legs.
+During this time males try to attract females with the help of a display that involves head bobbing and waving their legs.
 After mating females lay a clutch of 3 to 10 eggs in a nesting burrow about 30 cm underground.
 The eggs usually hatch after about three to four months.
 Once the young hatch, they are left to fend for themselves.

 There are no major threats to Thorny devils at present.